 According to Kinsey, shorter limp penises tend to gain twice more length compared to longer limp penises.

-What this means is that men who have minuscule non-erect penises usually achieve around 100% length increase when sexually excited.
+What this means is that men who have tiny non-erect penises usually achieve around 100% length increase when sexually excited.

 Men with bigger non-erect penises, on the other hand, tend to achieve only around 75% length increase.